 Another common cause of unlevel floors is settlement or foundation heaving.
 Foundation settlement can be solved by installing foundation piers.

 At American Waterworks, we fix the foundation problems that cause sinking floors!
-Call us today to get a free estimate on all foundation repair services in Rochester, Saint Paul, Minneapolis and throughout the surrounding areas!
+Call us today to get a free estimate on all foundation repair services in Fargo, Rochester, Minneapolis and throughout the surrounding areas!

 Uneven floors are rarely caused by problems with the floor system itself.
 Instead, it's often a settling or shifting foundation issue that has impacted the floor system.
 Floor beams and joists are made from wood that will usually bend or flex rather than crack or break.
 The same can't be said for masonry foundations.
 When soil issues cause a foundation to break, the floors above usually bend.

 The following are common causes of uneven floors and our solutions for each: